nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file or run `java -jar ParentPal.jar`. <br>
+    2. Double-click the jar file or run `java -jar parentpal.jar`. <br>
-      Expected: Shows the GUI with a set of sample contacts.
+      Expected: Shows the GUI with a set of sample contacts and appointments.
 The window size may not be optimum.

 2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file or run `java -jar ParentPal.jar`.<br>
+    2. Re-launch the app by double-clicking the jar file or run `java -jar parentpal.jar`.<br>
        Expected: The most recent window size and location is retained.

 3. Subsequent launch
-    1. Re-launch the app by double-clicking the jar file or run `java -jar ParentPal.jar`.<br>
+    1. Re-launch the app by double-clicking the jar file or run `java -jar parentpal.jar`.<br>
        Expected: Shows the GUI with data loaded from the json files.

+### Testing Address Book Features

+#### Add a contact

-### Deleting a contact
+#### Delete a contact

-1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all contacts using the `list` command.
-Multiple contacts in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No contact is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+#### Sort contacts

+### Testing Appointment Book Features

+#### Add an appointment

+#### Edit an appointment

+#### Find an appointment

+#### List all appointments

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+    1. Prerequisites: some commands that makes a change to the Address Book and Appointment Book have been performed.

+    1. Delete the `addressbook.json` and `appointmentbook.json` files found in the directory `[JAR file location]/data`.

+    2. Re-launch the app by double-clicking the jar file or run `java -jar parentpal.jar`.<br>
+        Expected: The app launches with the sample contacts and appointments.

 1. _{ more test cases …​ }_